A mini grant scheme supporting Pembrokeshire groups to deliver positive conservation and environmental actions in their local communities.

 How to apply

-- Download and complete the short application form.
-The form is available and can be completed in Welsh or English.
+- Complete the short application This form can be completed in Welsh or English.

-- Send your completed application via email by the deadline.
-There is one deadline each year (next deadline: midnight on Sunday 16 May 2021).
+- Send your completed application via email.
+Deadline for applications 25 August 2023.
+There is one deadline each year.

 - Please put your organisation name in the subject field of your email and send it to email@example.com.